GLOBAL MARKETS-Global stock index dips while bond yields, dollar climb

 By Sinéad Carew

-NEW YORK, Oct 2 (Reuters) - MSCI's global index of stocks kicked off fourth-quarter trading with a decline, while U.S. Treasury yields and the dollar rose after a last-minute deal averted a partial U.S. government shutdown.
+NEW YORK, Oct 2 (Reuters) - MSCI's global index of stocks kicked off fourth-quarter trading with a decline as U.S. Treasury yields and the dollar rose while investors worried that rates would stay higher for longer.

+While a short-term spending deal averted a partial U.S. government shutdown, the news failed to raise much enthusiasm among investors as it provides funding for less than two months.

-While U.S. indexes were a mixed bag in morning trading, in Europe stocks lost earlier gains after September PMI data, a key indicator of economic health, showed manufacturing activity remains in a broad-based downturn.
+U.S. stocks were a mixed bag while earlier in Europe stocks closed down after September PMI data, a key economic indicator, showed manufacturing activity still in a downturn.
+But U.S. manufacturing took a step further toward recovery in September as production picked up and employment rebounded.

-It was enough to nudge the euro EUR= back into the red for the day.
-The single currency fell more than 3% in the third quarter, unable, like many major global peers, to fend off irresistible U.S. dollar strength on ongoing Federal Reserve interest rate rises. /FRX

-An 11th-hour stopgap funding bill will allow the U.S. government to keep operating through Nov.
-17, and means key data releases including Friday's monthly payrolls report can go ahead on time.
+While U.S. Federal Reserve Vice Chair for Supervision Michael Barr said he feels the Fed's policy rate is "at or near" a sufficiently restrictive level to bring inflation down, he also said that rates will need to stay high for some time.

+Meanwhile, Fed Chair Jerome Powell reiterated the central bank's emphasis on controlling inflation, saying price stability is needed to foster a sustained, strong labor market.

 "We are closely watching market moves with a strong sense of urgency," Japanese Finance Minister Shunichi Suzuki told Reuters, referring to the currency nearing the 150 per dollar threshold for a potential intervention.